mmarkin/GPS-NTP-Timeserver/README.md

 See below for more details.

 The I2C address of the second OLED module has to be changed.
 This is done by relocating a resistor on the module's circuit board.
 There is a graphic on the board to show which resistor and where it goes for each of the two addresses.
-For ecample with the recommended SSD1306 modules the address is changed from 0x78 to 0x7A.
+For example with the recommended SSD1306 modules the address is changed from 0x78 to 0x7A.
 The resistor is a tiny surface mount part so it requires a bit of delicate soldering to make the change.